 Your pack is arguably the most important piece of gear in your backpacking kit, and a proper (or improper) fit can make or break your time spent in the backcountry.
 It all starts with nailing the size, which can then be adjusted and fine-tuned to hug your body.
-Below we outline what you need to know when sizing and fitting your backpack, including how to measure your torso length, make adjustment to the straps, and customize fit.
-And for all of our top picks in one place, see our article on the best backpacking packs.
+Luckily, the editors at Switchback Travel are no strangers to hauling full packs around for days on end, from streamlined ultralight designs on multi-state thru-hikes to comfort-first heavy haulers on gear-intensive missions.
+Below we outline what you need to know when sizing and fitting your backpack, as well as product recommendations based on our extensive testing in the field.
+For all of our top picks, check out our articles on the best backpacking packs, best women's backpacking packs, and best ultralight backpacks.

 Measure Your Torso Length